Soft insoles for estimating 3D ground reaction forces using 3D printed foam-like sensors: Methods

-Fabrication of the insole was done in five steps.
-The first step was to print the porous sensors.
-The sensors were printed using our InFoam method \cite{InFoam}.
-This method exploits the liquid rope coiling effect to print structures with a graded porosity.
-Specifically, it uses the empty space of the coils to create pores leading to a structure with programmable porosity.
+These sensors need to be soft and lightweight to be acceptable for wearable sensing applications.
+To adhere to this requirement the sensor was made from a soft foam-like (porous) structure.
+The foam-like nature makes it both soft and lightweight.
+These porous sensors can be realized using 3D printing through our InFoam method \cite{InFoam}.
+This method exploits the liquid rope coiling effect, which is the coiling effect also seen when dropping viscous liquid such as honey from a certain height.
+The empty space of the coils creates pores leading to a structure with programmable porosity.
+By printing this foam-like (porous) structure out of a conductive thermoplastic elastomer, the structure can act as a piezoresistive sensor \cite{WillemsteinPRA}.

+The insole was fabricated using the approach shown in Figure \ref{fig:insoledesign}(e) and (f).
+The first step was to print the porous sensors, which were printed using our InFoam method \cite{InFoam}.
 Within this work, a modified Ender 5 Plus (Shenzhen Creality 3D Technology Co., Ltd., China) with a custom screw extruder was used.
 The screw extruder used TC7OEX-BLCK pellets (Kraiburg TPE, Germany) that have a Shore Hardness of 70A and volume resistivity of 10 $\Omega$cm.
 These were printed at 195$^{\circ}$C with a 0.6 mm nozzle.
-Using this material three blocks of 60x60x8 mm$^3$ were printed that were cut to 60 mm by [20,25,20,30] mm blocks for the toe, metatarsal, midfoot, and heel sensor, respectively.
-The blocks were printed with three levels of porosity [84,71,64]\%.
-Other works indicate that the introduction of a stiffness gradient can enable a larger range of measurement \cite{mohammadi2021flexible}.
+Using the conductive thermoplastic elastomer (cTPE) pellets the piezoresistive sensors were printed with sizes of 60 mm by [20, 25, 20, 30] mm porous blocks for the toe, metatarsal, midfoot, and heel sensors, respectively.
+The foam-like sensor had a height of 8 mm and a porosity of 73\%, which was experimentally determined to not be noticeable by the participant when integrated into the insole.

-In the second step, a sheet of polyethylene foam (thickness of 5 mm) was cut to shoe size 43 (EU).
+In the second step (Figure \ref{fig:insoledesign} (f)), a sheet of polyethylene foam (thickness of 5 mm) was cut to shoe size 43 (EU).
 Four pockets of appropriate size (see above) were cut at the toe, metatarsal, midfoot, and heel for embedding the sensors.
-Subsequently, the 3D printed sensors were placed in each pocket, as seen in Fig. \ref{fig:insoledesign}(c).
+Subsequently, the 3D-printed sensors were placed in each pocket.
 An electrode (a copper wire) was attached to every sensor.
-These electrodes were soldered to the sensor by using the conductive TPE itself (Fig. \ref{fig:insoledesign}(c)).
-Lastly, the wires were guided through the insole's edge by using tape to have a single point of entry on the side of the foot.
+These wires were soldered to the sensor by using cTPE pellets.
+These wires were guided through the insole's edge by using tape to have a single point of entry at the lateral malleolus.

-Afterwards, the common grounding layer was added. using a woven sheet of conductive textile (Adafruit, USA).
-Lastly, to finalize the insole, an insulating layer was added on top and the bottom of the insole by adding insulating tape.
+Afterwards, the common grounding layer was added.
+This common grounding layer consisted of a woven sheet of conductive textile (Adafruit, USA) that was connected to the Arduino.
+This piece of textile had a piece that stuck out near the lateral malleolus.
+Lastly, to finalize the insole, an insulating layer was added on top and the bottom of the insole by wrapping it in insulating tape.